Safe and sustainable development of the ocean frontier

-The Ocean Frontier Institute (OFI) is a collaborative research initiative to harness the vast potential of the world’s ocean and meet the ecological, economic and societal challenges of the future.
-As an international hub for ocean science, OFI will bring together elite researchers and institutes from across the globe to understand our changing ocean and create safe, sustainable solutions for ocean development.
+The Ocean Frontier Institute (OFI) is a collaborative research initiative to harness the vast potential of the world’s ocean.
+An international hub for ocean science, OFI brings together researchers and institutes from both sides of the North Atlantic to understand our changing ocean and create safe, sustainable solutions for development.

-Led by Dalhousie University, OFI represents a historic partnership between the flagship universities of three Atlantic Canadian provinces (Dalhousie, Memorial University of Newfoundland and the University of Prince Edward Island).
-The support of partners in the Government of Canada’s federal laboratories, the Royal Canadian Navy, National Film Board of Canada and national and international industry, as well as knowledge shared by eight major international ocean research institutes – including four of the top five in the world – will establish Canada as a global leader in transformative ocean research.
+OFI represents a historic partnership between Dalhousie University, Memorial University of Newfoundland and the University of Prince Edward Island.
+The support of partners in the Government of Canada’s federal laboratories, the Royal Canadian Navy, National Film Board of Canada and national and international industry, as well as knowledge shared by eight international scientific organizations will establish Canada as a global leader in transformative ocean research.

 A fisherman’s trash is this scientist’s treasure

 Dr. Kelly Hawboldt, a researcher with OFI and a professor in the Department of Process Engineering at Memorial University, doesn’t like waste.
 Or rather, she doesn’t like anything being wasted.
 Learn more about what she’s doing to establish new, value-add — and sustainable products — from fish residue.